Tendla

-Tendla (also Tinedla or Tenedla) (تندلة) is a town and commune in Djamaa District, El Oued Province, Algeria.
+Tendla (also Tinedla or Tenedla) (تندلة) is a town and commune in Djamaa District, El M'Ghair Province, Algeria.
 According to the 2008 census it has a population of 9,193, up from 8,033 in 1998, with an annual growth rate of 1.4%, the second-lowest in the province.

 Climate

 Tendla has a hot desert climate (Köppen climate classification BWh), with very hot summers and mild winters.
 Rainfall is light and sporadic, and summers are particularly dry.

 Transportation

 Tendla is at the eastern end of the regional road W303, which connects it to the N3 7 km to the west.
 From there the N3 leads north to Biskra and south to Touggourt.

 Education

 Among the residents, 3.4% of the population has a tertiary education, and another 13.6% has completed secondary education.
 The overall literacy rate is 73.8%, and is 81.5% among males and 66.2% among females.